pgtipping/Synthalyst/memory-bank/activeContext.md

 We've successfully implemented and fixed tests for these endpoints using a standardized mock Prisma client pattern.
 The mock Prisma client has been enhanced to support all required models, including JobDescription, Task, and User.

 ## Recent Changes (2024-03-01)

+- Upgraded Shadcn UI to the latest version:

+  - Replaced outdated shadcn-ui and @shadcn/ui packages with the new shadcn package
+  - Updated all existing UI components to their latest versions
+  - Added new components: Carousel, Drawer, and Command
+  - Replaced deprecated toast component with the new sonner component
+  - Created a toast migration utility to ensure backward compatibility
+  - Updated the layout.tsx file to use the new Sonner Toaster component
+  - Updated the Header component to use the toast migration utility
+  - Location: Multiple files across the application

 - Redesigned the Interview Questions Generator UI with a tabbed interface: